mattupstate/angular-pipeline-example/README.md

     http://${GIT_COMMIT_SHA}.angular-pipeline-example.mattupstate.com

+The script also publishes release artifacts to [Sentry](https://getsentry.com).

 ### `make smoke-test`

 The `make smoke-tests` step runs a specicialized end-to-end test configuration designed to perform lightweight, non-volatile tests against a release candidate.
 These tests access the release candidate using the convention hostname described above.